rich-s-d/C-Sharp-Cheat-Sheets/README.md

 }
 ```
 ## Classes
 A class defines a new type.
 A class makes objects.
 Classes abstract and encapulate.
 Contain state(data type, for example a field definition) and behaviours (methods).
-If calling a class from another project this needs to be added to the .csproj file (dotnet add reference PATH).
+If calling a class from another project this needs to be added to the .csproj file (dotnet add reference ../path/.../project.csproj).
+An internal class can only be used inside of that project (public can be seen by other projects.
 ```

 ```